moderngl/moderngl-window/README.md

 ## Features

-* Easily create a window for ModernGL using PyQt5, GLFW, SDL2 or Pyglet supporing basic keyboard and mouse controls in a generic way.
+* Easily create a window for ModernGL using Pyglet, PyQt5, GLFW or SDL2 supporing basic keyboard and mouse controls in a generic way.

 ## Supported Platforms